-Grades of W, NC, I, IP and F (if unearned) will not count as units completed, but will count as units attempted.
+Grades of W, NP, I, IP, RD, RP and F (if unearned) will not count as units completed, but will count as units attempted.
 Federal financial aid is not available for credit-by-examination courses.
 The Financial Aid Office will assume that students who receive F's in all of their classes actually withdrew from those classes and therefore the units for those classes will not be considered as units "completed".
 Students will not be paid retroactively for those units.
 If the student did, in fact, complete these classes and "earned" F's, the student is required to have their instructors certify this.
-Once certified, these classes will then be included in the total number of units completed.